DeepHydro/WRA/README.md

 #  Water Resources Allocation Model
 ## Description
 Water Resources Allocation (WRA) model is an integrated surface water-groundwater model that can internally and explicitly simulate irrigation water supplies and hydrological impacts of water management policies with high spatial and temporal resolutions.
+The WRA is based on GSFLOW model.

 ## Features